History of Tennessee: Battles

-Reconstruction era and Disenfranchisement
+Reconstruction era and disenfranchisement

-After the war, Tennessee adopted the Thirteenth amendment forbidding slave-holding or involuntary servitude on February 22, 1865; ratified the Fourteenth Amendment to the United States Constitution on July 18, 1866; and was the first state readmitted to the Union on July 24, 1866.
+After the war, Tennessee adopted the Thirteenth amendment forbidding slave-holding or involuntary servitude on February 22, 1865; ratified the Fourteenth Amendment to the United States Constitution on July 18, 1866, Under Republican governor Parson Brownlow it was the first Southern state readmitted to the Union on July 24, 1866.

 Because it had ratified the Fourteenth Amendment, Tennessee was the only state that seceded from the Union that did not have a military governor during Reconstruction.
 "Proscription" was the policy of disqualifying as many ex-Confederates as possible.
 In 1865 Tennessee disfranchised upwards of 80,000 ex-Confederates.

 There were only two or three African Americans in the Tennessee legislature during Reconstruction, though others served as state and city officers.
 With increased participation on the Nashville City Council, African Americans then held one-third of the seats.
-In his race for Congress in 1872, Andrew Johnson addressed African Americans in speaking campaigns in western counties, saying, "If fit and qualified by character and education, no one should deny you the ballot."

-In 1870, Southern Democrats regained control of the state legislature, and quickly reversed many of the reforms of the Brownlow administration.
-In 1889, the Tennessee General Assembly passed four acts of self-described electoral reform that resulted in the disenfranchisement of a significant portion of African American voters as well as many poor white voters.
-The timing of the legislation resulted from a unique opportunity seized by the Democratic Party to bring an end to what one historian described as the most "consistently competitive political system in the South."
+In 1870, Southern Democrats regained control of the state legislature, and quickly reversed many of the reforms of the Parson Brownlow administration.
+In the political campaign of 1888, the Democrats waged a political battle and gained majorities in both houses of the legislature.
+The disenfranchising acts sailed through the 1889 general assembly, and Governor Robert Love Taylor signed them into law.
 These laws instituted a poll tax, required early voter registration, allowed secret ballots, and required separate ballot boxes for state and federal elections.
+The key provision was a poll tax.
+It was voluntary--the only penalty for not paying it was inability to vote in that year's election.
+In Memphis and Knoxville local bosses paid the poll tax and gave the receipts without charge to their Black supporters so they could vote without paying anything.
+Elsewhere Black voting declined precipitously in rural areas and small towns.
+The poll tax worked against poor whites as well until it was finally abolished in 1953.

-In the political campaign of 1888, the Democrats waged a political battle to gain quorum control over both houses of the legislature.
-With Republicans unable to stall or defeat antiparty measures, the disenfranchising acts sailed through the 1889 general assembly, and Governor Robert L. Taylor signed them into law.
-Hailed by newspaper editors as the end of black voting, the laws worked as expected, and African American voting declined precipitously in rural and small town Tennessee.
-Many urban blacks continued to vote until so-called progressive reforms eliminated their political power in the early twentieth century.
+Between 1877 and 1950, 236 lynchings of Black people in Tennessee have been documented, including hangings of Black politicians, journalists, businessmen and teachers.
+Lynchings were a form of social control whereby a victim's family, friends, and other community members were forced to adopt a public code of silence about the lynching or fear for their own lives.
+The identity of lynchers was almost always known, with local police often facilitating the act, and the local press praising it.

-Disenfranchising provisions worked against poor whites as well for decades.
-Tennessee, with the Democratic Party in power in the Middle and Western sections; the Eastern section retained Republican support based on its Unionist leanings before and during the war.
+Tennessee divided three ways: the Democratic Party was in power in the Middle and Western sections; the Eastern mountain section was Republican based on its Unionist leanings before and during the war.
+In statewide elections the Democrats usually won unless factionalism split their supporters over issues like the prohibition of liquor.